She took the time to speak with us about

-And mind you I do have a platform at this time so there are people watching the whole journey okay I think I’m gonna wear it I was wearing you know half of my hair was out and I was wearing what I was it was like I was trying I was like in a weird in-between phase which I’m so glad I went through.
+And mind you I do have a platform at this time so there are people watching the whole journey okay I think I’m gonna wear it I was wearing you know half of my hair was out and I was wearing what I was trying I was in a weird in-between phase which I’m so glad I went through.

 I cannot speak on behalf of everybody but this is my journey and I’m lucky it happened today I feel like the reason why people have stuck around through all of these changes.
 Because I’ve been five million people since I’ve been on the Internet is because I’m I do speak about things that matter to me in the midst of the beauty in the fashion like I said I’m really grateful that I get to make my hobbies into a career.

-But it’s bigger than me you know it’s everything I do as much but it all has a much larger meaning from the natural here that journey to my journey of like what does modest fashion what does modesty look like Jimmy you know when I first started wearing it.
+But it’s bigger than me you know it’s everything I do as much but it all has a much larger meaning from the natural here that journey to my journey of what does modest fashion what does modesty look like when I first started wearing it.

 I just I didn’t know my personal style so I think people were watching that and I think through the evolution of this mmm I can look back and be like wow I have grown so much my self-confidence I’m not looking for that type of validation that I think I may have when I was younger.